topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

-Select **Import Columns from File** to import an excel file to create required column layout, and map to corresponding journal fields:
+Select **Import Columns from File** to import and setup columns from an excel file.
+Map these columns to corresponding journal fields:

 - **Excel Column No** – Column No from Excel or manually entered no. after the excel column numbers
 - **Excel Content** – Column heading from excel if Imported or blank for defaults